fedeghe/malta/README.md

 <br />
 **Now** from ~ execute:

-     malta myproject/myfile.tpl myproject/out
+     malta myproject/myfile.js myproject/out
-in a while Malta will confirm the first creation of _myfile.js_ and _myfile.min.js_ in the _out/_ folder.
+in a while Malta will confirm the first creation of _myproject/out/myfile.js_ and _myproject/out/myfile.min.js_.
 <br />
-The _myfile.js_ will look like:
+The _myproject/out/myfile.js_ will look like:

     /**
     Name : myFabulousProject